 Data missing because of non-response is imputed using information from previous periods.
 In the estimation possible sample or non-response bias is corrected by using auxiliary information from the quarterly survey on sales in manufacturing industries.
 The quarterly statistics covers more enterprises than the monthly survey.
-The production is calculated by adding monthly changes in stock value to the monthly turnover and dividing the result by a corresponding price index.
-This results in the monthly produced volume which is the basis for the production index.
-In the calculation of aggregated production indices, the detailed industry figures are weighted using value added.
+The production is calculated by first calculating a volume by deflating the turnover with a price index, then adjusting for stock changes and finally weighting using value added.